FEUP-LDTS-2023/project-l12gr03/README.md

 After the game ends the players scores are updated accordingly to the result, it is shown how much time tha game lasted and the time of the shortest game, players also have the choice to keep playing in which case the game restarts.

-This project was developed by Amanda Tartarotti (@up.pt) Gonçalo Sousa (@up.pt) and Pedro Oliveira (up202206498@up.pt) for LDTS 2023⁄24.
+This project was developed by Amanda Tartarotti (up202211647@up.pt) Gonçalo Sousa (up202207320@up.pt) and Pedro Oliveira (up202206498@up.pt) for LDTS 2023⁄24.

 ### IMPLEMENTED FEATURES

 - **Menu** - The game provides a menu capable of starting the game, showing the rules or exiting the program.
 - **Rules** - Shows on the screen a text describing the rules of the game.
 - **Symbol Assigment** - Allows player 1 to decide if it wants to have the crosses or circles symbol.
+- **Time** - Shows the players a clock with duration of the game and their best time.
+- **Coin Toss** - the first player that gets to place its symbol is decided randomly.

 ### PLANNED FEATURES

 - **Move** - A player can change the selected square either on the bigger grid or a smaller one when appropriate.
 - **Select** - A player can choose to play its symbol on the square that it has selected.
 - **Score** - Each player has a score that starts at 0 and is incremented by 1 if they win the bigger tic-tac-toe game.
-- **Time** - When the game ends it is shown the time it took and what percentage each player took with its plays.
+- **Time Statistics** - When the game ends it is shown the time it took and what percentage each player took with its plays.
 - **Continue** - After the game the players can choose to continue playing and keep their scores.